 This website is produced in conjunction with the UK’s most comprehensive book on decimal coinage (which is available in printed and eBook format) “Collectors’ Coins – Decimal Issues of the United Kingdom“.
 The book contains all the information on this website, plus a lot more, including price data for all circulation coins and current Bank of England bank notes as well as information on the special proof issues in all metals.

 Problems with the site or any gremlins, please report to email@example.com.

 A man from the Midlands found this 2016 dated new 12-sided £1 coin in his change today (7th November)!
 He was also recently in Devon and isn’t sure when or where he received it.

 Some vending machine company’s do have them for final testing, but they are strictly forbidden to even show pictures of them, let alone spend them!
 Officially they are due to be circulated in March 2017.

 As of October 2016 (a year late) the 2015 Royal Navy coin is appearing in circulation.
 As suspected, it bears the 5th portrait of the Queen, making it distinctly different to the Royal Navy coins that were included in the

 Here are some details of not very widely known varieties concerning current UK coinage (more info can be found on the site): 1.
 There are varieties of 1p coin that concern the type of rivets on the Portcullis shown on

 Coming to light in recent weeks are these fake Britannia £2 coins which probably originate in China and have so far been found only in South Wales.
 They have an odd shiny, almost proof-like appearance and have no date on them.

-Originally thought to be a one-off, but now a few have come to light (currently 5 or 6).
+Originally thought to be a one-off, but now a few have come to light (currently 10 or more).
 This is a newly discovered 2015 Britannia £2 coin error that concerns die alignment.
-Normally all modern British coins are aligned
+Normally all modern British coins are aligned such

 Current Bank of England bank note information has now been added to the site.
 It can be accessed from the menu option on each page, or from here.